AbR04/Full-Stack-WebApp/Contributions.md

 ---

-By contributing to this project, you agree to the terms outlined in the LICENSE file under "Contributor Terms and Conditions.
+> *Note: By contributing to this repository, you acknowledge that your contributions are licensed under the terms outlined in the [LICENSE](./LICENSE) file.*